jordansmazza/Movie-Database-Analysis/README.md

 Finally, for my last analysis, I performed a similar grouping method.
 From this method, I was able to group by directors and find the average movie revenue for the movies they directed.
 Since there were thousands of directors, I also sorted by the revenue column in descending order and used only the first 10 inputs.
 This gave me the top ten directors/director teams with the highest grossing films.
 I used a bar chart for this visualization because the director column is categorical.

+---
+## Conclusions
+In my first plot, it doesn’t seem like there is any correlation between movie budget and success as even high budget movies were rated similarly to low budget movies.
+Looking at the second scatterplot, however, there does seem to be a loose correlation between movie budget and revenue, where the higher the budget, the higher the revenue.
+Neither of these scatter plots show a significant correlation between the variables, so more analysis would be required before coming to any conclusions.

+In regard to my second question using the release season and movie success variable, I got surprising results.
+I went into this analysis expecting summer releases to be the most successful category; however, as seen below, this is not the case.
+When using revenue as the success variable, it is clear that movies released in the Fall seem to be much more successful than any other season.
+Again, when you compare these results to the bar chart where success is defined as movie ratings, the release season seems to have no effect.

+My hypothesis about movie runtimes increasing overtime was proven wrong.
+It seems movie times have actually significantly decreased from the 1960's onward.
+This shows the importance of research and visualization.
+If I had not performed this analysis, I would have made a blatantly incorrect assumption about runtime trends over time.

+My final plot shows the visualization for my fourth question – a chart of directors with - on average - the highest grossing movies.
+Interestingly enough, many of the directors in this top ten list directed animated movies like Pixar and DreamWorks movies.
+This could be valuable for production companies to know because it shows there is a lot of money and return on investment in animated movies.